IBMResearch/python-api-client-quantum-experience/README.md

-# Python SDK IBM Quantum Experience
+# Python API Client IBM Quantum Experience

-The official SDK to use [IBM Quantum Experience](https://quantumexperience.ng.bluemix.net/) in Python.
+The official API Client to use [IBM Quantum Experience](https://quantumexperience.ng.bluemix.net/) in Python.

 This package can be use in [Jupyter Notebook](https://jupyter.org/).